SystemLogAnalyser/final-submission/report.md

 - Golang as the programming language of choice
 - BubbleTea as the TUI framework
 - LipGloss as the styling framework
+- Bubbles for UI Components
+- ntcharts for graphs and charts
-- TODO: sdjournal to monitor local logs
+- go-systemd to monitor local system logs

 ### 2.3 Inputs